International students in Australia: Controversies

 In recent years, the increasing number of international students in Australia has raised several concerns.
 One major issue pertains to changes in Australia's international student intake policy and the discrimination based on the economic status of their home countries.
 Critics argue that Australia discriminates against citizens from certain countries, alleging that these citizens come from nations with lower economic opportunities compared to Australia.

 Another significant concern is the rising safety issues faced by international students.
 Despite Australia's status as a developed country, reports indicate that many international students experience mental health challenges, and the country lacks adequate preventive and support systems to address these issues.
 A 2019 report revealed that rising educational and financial pressures, isolation, homesickness, and difficulties in accessing mental health support have led to an increase in suicides among international students.
 Scholars also express apprehension about the ability of international students to actively engage in English-based systems within Australia.
 For many international students, English is not their first language, and they may struggle with it.
 Factors such as social isolation due to language barriers, racial and cultural differences, and other challenges increasingly hinder their ability to improve their English language skills.
+Recent research highlights that international students who struggle to navigate the available supports in Australia, are increasingly turning to generative artificial intelligence technologies for support, which may compound their vulnerabilities.